9. Database access

 ![]() |

-Like ODBC connectors, OLE DB (Object Linking and Embedding DataBase) connectors provide a standard interface to the applications that use them.
+As with ODBC connectors, OLE DB connectors are also available (Object Linking and Embedding DataBase) drivers provide a standard interface to the applications that use them.
 ODBC drivers enable access to databases.
-Data sources for OLE DB drivers are more varied: databases, messaging systems, directories, etc. Any data source can be the subject of an OLE DB driver if a vendor decides to do so.
+Data sources drivers for OLE DB are more varied: databases, messaging systems, directories, etc. Any data source can be the subject of a Ole DB driver, if an editor so decides.
 This provides standard access to a wide variety of data.

-We are examining an example in which the application connects to either an Access database or a SQL Server Express database, depending on the connection string provided.
-In the following, we assume that the SQL Server Express database management system has been started and that the database used is the one from the previous example.
+We'll look at an example where the application uses either a ACCESS or a SQL Server Express database, depending on the connection string you give it.
+In what follows, we assume that the SGBD SQL Server Express has been launched and that the database used is that of the previous example.

 ![]() |

-- in [1]: the namespace required for OLE DB connectors is [System.Data.OleDb], which is included in the [System.Data] reference above.
-The SQL Server database [dbarticles.mdf] was copied from the previous project.
-The [dbarticles.mdb] database was created using Access.
+- in [1]: the namespace required for OLE DB connectors is [System.Data.OleDb] present in reference [System.Data] above.
+The SQL Server [dbarticles.mdf] database has been copied from the previous project.
+Base [dbarticles.mdb] was created with Access.

-- in [2]: Like the SQL Server database, the Access database has the property [Copy to Output Directory=Copy Always] so that it is automatically copied to the project’s runtime folder.
+- in [2]: like the SQL Server database, the ACCESS database has the [Copy to Output Directory=Copy Always] property, so that it is automatically copied to the project execution folder.

 ![]() |

-In [1], the structure of the [articles] table, and in [2], its contents.
+In [1], the structure of table [articles] and in [2] its contents.

 The configuration file [App.config] is as follows: